drpeteb/random-santa/README.md

 A program to help organise a "Secret Santa".

-Provide it with a list of participants (name and email address), a list of exclusions (person A will not be asked to get a present for person B) and credentials for a gmail account.
+Provide it with a list of participants (name and email address), a list of exclusions (person A will not be asked to get a present for person B), a template email message to send to each participant (with placeholders for the names of the giver and receiver), and credentials for a gmail account.

 It will randomly assign each person another for whom to buy a present, and email all participants with their assignments.
 The graph of present